 If you prefer to purchase your own system, options like Eero Mesh Wifi (starting at $150) and Netgear Orbi (starting at $200) are excellent alternatives.
 These systems are easy to set up and can handle the demands of larger homes.

-While it might be tempting to increase your internet speed to fix weak wifi, it’s not unnecessary.
-Most households are completely fine with entry-level speeds, as common tasks like gaming, streaming, and video calls require moderate speeds.
-Instead, focus on improving your setup: upgrade your router, invest in a whole home wifi system, or switch to a wired Ethernet connection in your home where possible.
-Addressing these issues delivers better performance than simply paying for faster speeds—and saves you money in the long run.
+While it might be tempting to increase your internet speed to fix weak wifi, it’s usually not necessary.
+Most households are well served by plans in the 200–300 Mbps range, as common tasks like gaming, streaming, and video calls require moderate speeds.
+Instead, focus on improving your setup: upgrade your router, invest in a whole home wifi system, or use a wired Ethernet connection where possible.
+Addressing these issues often delivers better results than simply paying for a faster plan.

 The Bottom Line